0xPolygonMiden/miden-base/docs/src/introduction.md

 # Polygon Miden Intro

 ## Welcome to the Polygon Miden Documentation
+*This documentation is not finished and under development*

 Polygon Miden is a zk-optimized rollup with client-side proving.
 It is expected to launch a public testnet in Q3.

 Unlike most other rollups, Polygon Miden prioritizes zk-friendliness over EVM compatibility.
 It also uses a novel, actor-based state model to exploit the full power of a zk-centric design.
 These design choices allow Polygon Miden to extend Ethereum’s feature set.
 These features allow developers to create applications currently difficult and impractical on EVM-like systems.